Size ranking: 8th

 Stars of Draco

 Despite its considerable size, the eighth-largest constellation, Draco is not particularly prominent.
-Its brightest star is second-magnitude Gamma Draconis, called Eltanin from the Arabic al-tinnīn meaning ‘the serpent’; according to Ptolemy it lay on the top of the dragon’s head.
-Gamma Draconis was given the accolade of ‘the birth star of modern astronomy’ by Sir George Airy (1801–92) because it was the subject of the observations by James Bradley (1692–1762) that led to the discovery of the aberration of light, announced in 1728.
+Its brightest star is second-magnitude Gamma Draconis, called Eltanin from the Arabic al-tinnīn meaning ‘the serpent’; according to Ptolemy it lay on the top of the dragon’s head (see illustration below).
+Gamma Draconis was given the accolade of ‘the birth star of modern astronomy’ by the English Astronomer Royal Sir George Airy (1801–92) because it was the subject of the observations by James Bradley (1692–1762) that led to the discovery of the aberration of light, announced in 1728.
 This was the first observational proof that the Earth orbits the Sun.

 Chinese astronomers imagined two walls enclosing the north polar region of the sky, and Draco contains large parts of each.
 (For more about this circumpolar region, see Ursa Minor.)
 The eastern wall started at Iota Draconis and continued via Theta, Eta, Zeta, and one or two other uncertain stars into Cepheus.
 The western wall ran from Alpha via Kappa and Lambda Draconis into Ursa Major and then Camelopardalis.